GhostTalker/PWMreminder/README.md

 The script can be gracefully stopped by pressing Ctrl+C or sending a SIGTERM signal.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for details.